 Animals must be observed and cared for by qualified personnel every day.
 Procedures must be established for providing animal care during emergencies.

 A disaster plan should be prepared and rehearsed.
 Appropriate training for personnel should be provided.

 A program of preventive and emergency medicine must be established by and supervised by a veterinarian.
 Sick or injured animals must receive veterinary care promptly.
-Animals should be euthanatized when necessary only by qualified personnel, in accordance with recommendations in the current report of the AVMA's Guidelines on Euthanasia, and as permitted by law.
+Medications and treatments must only be administered under the advice of or in accordance with written protocols provided by a veterinarian, and all drugs must be dispensed in accordance with federal and state regulations.
+An emergency medical plan must be in place to provide appropriate and timely veterinary medical care for any animal who is injured, in distress, or showing signs of illness.
+Animals should be euthanatized when necessary only by qualified personnel, in accordance with recommendations in the current AVMA Guidelines for the Euthanasia of Animals, and as permitted by law.

 Standards for AAHA Hospitals, American Animal Hospital Association, PO Box 150899, Denver, Colorado 80215.